lucjones20/ES-synth-starter/README.md

 &nbsp;
 ### 4.1.
 Shared Resources
 * recording vector: Used to store each track and used by scanKeyTask (in menu.cpp with pointer reference as well), displayTask, sendTask and recieveTask.
 It is protected by the recordMutex semaphore.
-* notesPlayed: used by displayTask and scanKeyTask and it is protected by keyArrayMutex semaphore.
+* notesPlayed: Used by displayTask and scanKeyTask and it is protected by keyArrayMutex semaphore.
-* keyPress: used by recieveTask and displayTask and it is protected by keyArrayMutex semaphore.
+* keyPress: Used by recieveTask and displayTask and it is protected by keyArrayMutex semaphore.
-* amplitudeAmp, amplitudeState, currentStepMap: used by recieveTask, scanKeyTask and sampleISR interrupt.
+* amplitudeAmp, amplitudeState, currentStepMap: Used by recieveTask, scanKeyTask and sampleISR interrupt.
 It was a bit more challanging to protect this but achieved thread safety by using an atomic bool and compare swaps.
 It has two different usege:
     * One with an if(compare and swap) which tries to acces it, if it is not available it just skips it.
     * One with a while(compare and swap) which blocks the thread until available -> important for message recieves
-* queue for outgoing message and incomming message, which are memory safe by definition
+* queue for outgoing message and incomming message, which are memory safe by definition.
-* Knob and menu parameters: many parameters from these classes can be accessed from multiple threads at any time ensured by using atomic variables with atomic operations.
+* Knob and menu parameters: any parameters from these classes can be accessed from multiple threads at any time ensured by using atomic variables with atomic operations.

 &nbsp;
 ### 4.2.
 Deadlocks